rg872/arch_settings/README.md

 * install xorg-server, xinit
 * install i3

+### Notes:
-there's an NVM setting in zshrc so install nvm from AUR
+* there's an NVM setting in zshrc so install nvm from AUR
+* check out terminal.sexy for Xresources color settings